BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 for an in-depth explanation on what contexts are and how to add them to permissions.

 ### Permissions
-In case you still want to add and remove permissions directly and don't want to have the LuckPerms changelog chat spam when executing the LuckPerms command via the Server or a player with enough permissions you can use the `luckperms addPermission` and `luckperms removePermission` events.
+If you prefer to directly add or remove permissions without triggering the LuckPerms changelog chat notifications, you can utilize the `luckperms addPermission` and `luckperms removePermission` events.

  ```YAML title="Example"
  events: